RasaHQ/rasa-custom-spelling-featurizer/readme.md

 It is maintained by Vincent D. Warmerdam, Research Advocate as [Rasa](https://rasa.com/).

+## This tool was made for Rasa Version 1.10.

+If you're interested in seeing components that are compatible for Rasa 2.0 you might want to look at [this repository](https://github.com/RasaHQ/rasa-nlu-examples/) instead.

 # Two Spelling Components
 ## A Tokenizer and A Featurizer